 Julia Hollreiser

-Julia Hollreiser is a law clerk in the Labor Department and a member of the Employment Litigation & Arbitration Group.
+Julia Hollreiser is an associate in the Labor & Employment Department and a member of the Employment Litigation & Arbitration Group.

 EEOC Issues Additional Guidance on COVID-19 Vaccines